siemens/embb/doc/tutorial/tutorial.template.md

 Note that `ParallelInvoke` waits until all its arguments have finished execution.

 Next, let us consider a more elaborate example.
-The following piece of code shows a serial quick sort algorithm which we want to parallelize (do not care about the details of the `Partition` function for the moment):
+The following piece of code shows a sequential implementation of the quicksort algorithm, which we want to parallelize (do not care about the details of the `Partition` function for the moment):

     \\\inputlistingsnippet{../examples/algorithms/invoke.cc:quick_sort}